Fresh & Contemporary Garden Decking Ideas

 When you have kids or pets they need a grassy area to play in.
 Luckily decking and grass look good together!
 Here we have a large deck with a small lawn that’s perfect for play.
 The stone area adds more texture to complete the look.

-7. Raised Garden Decking
+7. Build a Raised Decking Area

 Raised decking helps cope with sloping gardens, which can offer some really interesting decking opportunities such as this pagoda on stilts – it’s a grown-up treehouse!